SaraB333/Cave-Monster/README.md

 - __Start__

-  - Here you can check you status or move into the forest.
+  - Here you can check your status or move into the forest.

 ![Start]()

 - __Forest__

-  - Here the user has 3 options:
+  - Here the user has 4 options:
     - Check status
     - Eat apple
     - Go further
+    - Go back to start

 ![Forest]()